NENUKORAH/School_District_Analysis./README.md

 ### School Summary

-The school summary shows that the data for Thomas high school chnaged in the following areas;
+The school summary shows that the data for Thomas high school changed.

-* Average math score declined by 0.07 or 0.08% from 83.42 to 83.35.

-* Average reading score increased by 0.05 or 0.06% from 83.85 to 83.90.

-* Percentage of student who passed math declined by 26.4% from 93.3% to 66.9%

-* Percentage of student who passed reading declined by 27.7% from 97.3% to 27.7%

-* The overall passing percentage declined by 25.9% from 90.9% to 65.0%

-We can see from the above analysis that the changes we made to Thomas high school significantly impacted the results.
+The average math score, percentage of student passing math, percentage of student passing reading, the overall passing percentage were all impacted.

 * The below image shows the result of the original analysis;